Announcing KEDA 2.0 - Taking app autoscaling to the next level

 API namespace for KEDA Custom Resources Definitions (CRD) has changed from keda.k8s.io to keda.sh

-Scaling jobs is now done throught ScaledJob CRD, instead of ScaledObject CRD
+Scaling jobs is now done through ScaledJob CRD, instead of ScaledObject CRD

 ScaledObject is now using spec.scaleTargetRef.name, instead of spec.scaleTargetRef.deploymentName